jonathanhogg/flitter/docs/canvas3d.md

 : If `position` is given in addition to `color` then this light is a point light that shines outwards in all directions from `position`.
 The light brightness will fall-off with distance according to `falloff`.
 Due to fall-off, it is common for the `color` values to be very large.

-**Ball**
-: A ball light is a point light with a non-zero `radius` attribute.
-Ball light have a different behaviour with respect to specular reflections.
-The more shiny a [material](#materials) is, the narrower the specular reflection of a point light will become - eventually vanishing to nothing.
-A ball light retains a specular reflection size matching the size of the ball.
+A point light may have a `radius` attribute specified.
+If this is non-zero, then the light will be modelled as a sphere rather than a strict point.
+This will affect how light falls on objects close to the "surface" of the light and also affects the apparent size of specular reflections in shiny objects.

 **Spot**
 : If both `position` *and* `direction` (or `focus`) are specified then this